freeCodeCamp/guide/src/pages/css/fonts/index.md

     font-family: "Times New Roman", Times, serif;
 }
 ```
+In the above example, "Times New Roman" is the <family-name> of the font, while "serif" is the <generic-name>.
+Generic names are used as a fallback mechanism for preserving style if the family-name is unavailable.
+A generic name should always be the last item in the list of font family names.

+To view a more expansive list of available font families, click [here] (https://www.cssfontstack.com/).
 ### Font style

 The `font-style` property can be used to specify italic text.